Sue: I’m sorry, I missed the title. Tegan distracted me.

 Sue: I liked that.
 That was a very Doctorish thing to do.
 He’s quite a bouncy Doctor, isn’t he?

-Lin Futu monitors Nyssa’s conversion.
+An android named Lin Futu (played by none other than Burt Kwouk) monitors Nyssa’s conversion.

 Adric can’t stop apologising for Monarch’s wicked ways.

-Sue: Adric is a pushover when it comes to powerful, older men.
+Sue: Adric is such a pushover when it comes to powerful, older men.
 We should have seen this coming.

 Sue: Thanks for the running commentary, Cato.

-Me: You finally recognised Cato, then?
+Me: So you finally recognised Cato, then?

 Sue: No, I was just being racist.
 Sorry.
 Is it really Cato?
 Honestly?